 Estimated Reading Time: 5 Minutes

+If you want to make this fantastic country your new home, forget how things were done back home.
+Yes, you used to do it differently.
+And now you’ll learn different ways to do things, just like your great-grandparents had to.
 If you do so, you will be doing yourself a big favor.
 There is no need to go native.
-But don’t make yourself victim to culture shock and don’t let it shatter your dreams.
+But don’t make yourself victim to culture shock, and don’t let it shatter your dreams.

 Adjust or go back home

 “IMMIGRANTS, NOT AUSTRALIANS MUST ADJUST.
 TAKE IT OR LEAVE IT.
 I’m tired of this nation worrying whether we are offending some individual or their culture.”

 You are a guest